volausson/team-swedish-hauntings/README.md

 # Credits
 ## Content
 ### The code for the form and social media links was from the "Love Running" project.
+### A lot of help an advice has been found and given on Slack and overflow.
 ### the font used in the project is from google fonts (https://fonts.google.com/)
 ## Media
 ### The images used in the project are my own private photos, and the person in the images have given permission to be published.